Key Takeaways

 What Happens When a Dog Eats a Marshmallow

-If you give a dog a marshmallow, he’ll probably eat it.
 Dogs love eating marshmallows, but they’re hard for them to swallow because of their small throats.
-To make sure they don’t choke on the marshmallow, dogs simply regurgitate it and chew it again.
-The concern is that this can lead to an inflamed esophagus or can result in a blockage.
+The problem is that it can lead to an inflamed esophagus or a blockage.
+So, it’s best to keep an eye on your pup.

 In most circumstances, if your dog snatches one marshmallow from the kitchen counter, don’t be alarmed.
 He will most likely have an upset stomach for a while, but that’s about it.
 Nevertheless, never allow little puppies to get that fluffy sugary treat!